John Brown's body: The family moves to California

 After six years Mary, Sarah, and Salmon and his family moved to Humboldt County.
 (Salmon's daughter says he left Red Bluff after two years.)
 Salmon had lost many sheep in the winter and he sold his ranch and bought one of 320 acre, where the weather was better for sheep, near Bridgeville.
 He was described in the press as prosperous.
 Mary and Sarah lived in nearby Rohnerville.
 In 1881 they moved to Saratoga, California, in Santa Clara County, and were joined by Ellen, her husband James Fablinger, a teacher, and their four small girls.
 Salmon did not accompany them, and in 1889 leased 2000 acre and 2,000 sheep.
 He added to the ranch, making it 3000 acre, and he and his partner had fourteen thousand sheep.
 However, the loss of 8,000 of them during the winter of 1890–1891 led him to abandon sheep raising.
 In 1893 he and his family moved to Salem, Oregon.
 Alone among the Brown children, he publicly defended his father at length.
 In 1902 he moved to Portland, Oregon, where he ended in economic distress, and committed suicide because of the condition of his health and the burden he felt he was to his aged wife.
 He is buried in the Grand Army of the Republic Cemetery.
 Mary, Sarah, and Ellen are buried in Madronia Cemetery in Saratoga, California.

 Their farm near Saratoga, which the family only farmed two years, was in 1928 open as the "Historic John Brown Lodge" hotel, even though John never set foot in California and the Lodge was built after Mary's death.
 It later became Camp Stuart of the Boy Scouts of America; the Boy Scouts having closed the camp, in 1996 it was controlled by the Santa Clara County Parks and Recreation Department.

-None of the Browns returned to visit the North Elba farm until the burial of Watson there, in 1882.
-Mary died in 1884.